 3. Ruler matches the real user’s details with their marketing touchpoints.

 4. The marketing and conversion data is sent to your CRM.
 Marketing data includes channel, source, campaign, keyword and/or landing page.

 5. Ruler’s attribution solution allows you to analyse the impact throughout the entire sales cycle.
-Once the opportunity is closed into revenue, Ruler passes this data back to your Google analytics and paid media tools so that you can report on revenue.
+Once the opportunity is closed into revenue, Ruler passes this data back to your Google analytics and paid media tools.

 Offline conversion tracking allows marketers to match leads to revenue and evidence which campaigns drove offline sales.
 This helps businesses align sales and marketing activity, measure true ROI for campaigns and optimise ads based on value to drive higher quality leads.

 Ruler is an official Google Analytics partner and enables you to see data for all of your online or offline conversions so that you can accurately track your marketing ROI.

 This data can be viewed within Ruler Analytics or sent directly to your Google Analytics account.

 Ruler’s call tracking uses dynamic insertion to assign a display a unique phone number to every website visitor.
 Then, when that phone number is called, Ruler will attribute the offline conversion to the marketing channel that the visitor arrived from.

 Sound complicated?
 Don’t worry, it can feel overwhelming to start with.
 We created a simple eBook to walk you through the process.
 Download it here.